Camping & Caravan Solar Panels: FAQCaravan & Camping Products , Caravan & Camping Solar , Helpful Information

 How much you will have to spend depends on your solar setup.
 If you require larger panels it will cost you more than smaller panels.
 It also depends on whether you purchase fixed panels (least expensive), portable panels or a solar blanket (most expensive).

-Our advice is to ensure you purchase your panels from a reputable brand such as Enerdrive, Redarc or Goal Zero.
+Our advice is to ensure you purchase your panels from a reputable brand such as Enerdrive, Baintech or Goal Zero.
 These brands not only have high quality products, but they also have extensive warranties and after market support.

 Do I need a Solar Regulator?